official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 387. President Bush and Mr Blair gave a press conference before their meeting.

-122 Rice C. No Higher Honour: A Memoir of My Years in Washington.
+[^122]: Rice C. No Higher Honour: A Memoir of My Years in Washington.
 Simon & Schuster, 2011.
-123 Cheney D & Cheney L. In My Time: A Personal and Political Memoir.
+[^123]: Cheney D & Cheney L. In My Time: A Personal and Political Memoir.
 Simon & Schuster, 2011.
-124 Tenet G & Harlow B. At the Center of the Storm: My Years at the CIA.
+[^124]: Tenet G & Harlow B. At the Center of the Storm: My Years at the CIA.
 HarperPress, 2007.

 160

-The Report of the Iraq Inquiry388.
-President Bush stated that it was “an important meeting” with “an important ally” and friend.
-They were going to talk about how to keep the peace, the threats faced by the world and how to promote freedom.125
+388. President Bush stated that it was “an important meeting” with “an important ally” and friend.
+They were going to talk about how to keep the peace, the threats faced by the world and how to promote freedom.[^125]

 389. Mr Blair was more direct, stating that they would be “discussing the issues that are preoccupying us”, and adding: